LanceLe25/learn-git-hub/README.md

+# Learn GitHub

-his is a throwaway repo used to learn about working with Git and GitHub.
+This is a throwaway repo used to learn about working with Git and GitHub.

+Just another sentence.